-By going this way instead of using pesticides exclusively, landlords can manage pests in a pocket-friendly manner which is also safe to people, environment as well their properties.
+By going this way instead of using pesticides exclusively, landlords can manage pests in a pocket-friendly manner which is also safe for people, the environment as well as their properties.

 Between a landlord and a tenant, the former has a larger share of pest control responsibilities as compared to the latter.
 The control of pest issues occurring as a result of natural situations like the proximity of a property to woodland is the work of the landlord, and so is the financial responsibility for the services.

 For instance, if your house has a rat infestation due to its nearness to a grassland, then your landlord ought to get a way of bringing a pest control professional to exterminate the rodents.
 Other natural pest issues that your landlord might be required to take care of and pay for their respective solutions include termite, spider, wasp, rat, bed bug and cockroach infestations.